Colonial Penn Whole Life Insurance and More

 Did you run a real comparison quote on our instant quote tool on this page?

-If you have read a few Colonial Penn reviews, you may have learned their policies are not complicated to apply for.
+If you have read a few Colonial Penn reviews, you may have learned their policy is not complicated to apply for.

 Be mindful that the easier qualification is, the more expensive the product is generally going to be.

-It also means that there may be limitations to the policy such as the 2 year waiting period built into the Colonial Penn Guaranteed Issue policy.
+It can also mean there may be limitations built into a policy such as the 2 year waiting period with the Colonial Penn Guaranteed Issue policy.

 The take home from our perspective to you…

-With ease of application comes elevated risk to any life insurer.
+With ease of application and no health questions comes elevated risk to any life insurer.

 Without a completely clear picture of “who” they are insuring, the risk (the insured party) must be offset.